First Friday Lecture

 Art Critique

-Four pre-selected artists will each present up to five newly finished works or current works-in-progress.
-Each artist will have 30 minutes of time, during which they can briefly introduce their work and invite the audience to offer critiques and constructive feedback.
+Four artists will each present up to five recent or in-progress works.
+Each artist will have 30 minutes to introduce their work and field questions from each other and the audience.

-This event is free and open to the public, and is intended to be a safe learning environment for both the presenting artists and those offering critiques.
+This event is free and open to the public, and is intended to:

 View Event →